- Barajar

 Media Planning is defined in quantitative and qualitative terms:

-- By different formal criteria of media: the size and presentation of advertisements or the length of radio pieces and advertisements.
+- By selecting different media categories - By different formal criteria of media: the size and presentation of advertisements or the length of radio pieces and advertisements. |

 What areas does Media Planning combine?